Leadership and Power

 Vision and power together

-All great leaders have a vision to achieve large-scale ideas.
-They all also have the personal power to enact it (Gibson et al., 2012).
-For example, Steve Jobs (Apple Computer), Bill Gates (Microsoft), Mark Zuckerberg (Facebook), Jeff Bezos (Amazon.com).
-They all had strong visions of the future.
-They were able to transform their visions into reality, because they had acquired and used the necessary power to do so.
+Great leaders all have a vision for large-scale ideas, and they all have the personal power to enact it (Gibson et al., 2012).
+Steve Jobs at Apple, Bill Gates at Microsoft, Mark Zuckerberg at Facebook, Jeff Bezos at Amazon: each had a strong vision of the future, and each acquired and used the power to turn it into reality.

 The pattern is clear in the business examples and in school leadership too.
 The principals who have actually transformed their schools have done two things: held a vision, and acquired the power to make the vision real.